zowe/zowe-cli/docs/Early Access - Using Global Profile Configuration.md

                         "port": 1443
                     }
                 }
+            },
+            "secure": [
+                // See below about tips for using base array to avoid duplicating these "user",
+                "password"
+            ]
         }
-        }
     },
     "defaults": {
         // Change to lpar2.zosmf if you wish to change default profile "zosmf": "lpar1.zosmf"
     },
-    "plugins": [],
+    "plugins": []
-    "secure": [
-        "profiles.lpar1.properties.user",
-        "profiles.lpar1.properties.password",
-        // See below about tips for using base array to avoid duplicating these "profiles.lpar2.properties.user",
-        "profiles.lpar2.properties.password"
-    ]
 }
 ```